 Also, the number range indicated is not necessarily recommended for underground (dungeon) encounters.
 The DM should select the number appearing in accordance with the type of challenge he wants to give the player characters.

-[SENSES if appearing, will note any special senses possessed by the creature.
-Infravision (normally to 60-ft range), Superior Infravision (typically 120-ft range unless noted differently), and any special senses: scent, exceptional sight, etc. Ultravision gives special sight using ultraviolet radiation, allowing one to see in normal nighttime darkness as if twilight (out to 300 yards outside on a clear night).
+SENSES if appearing, will note any special senses possessed by the creature.
+Infravision (normally to 60-ft range), Superior Infravision (typically 120-ft range unless noted differently), and any special senses: scent, exceptional sight, exceptional hearing, etc. Ultravision gives special sight using ultraviolet radiation, allowing one to see in normal nighttime darkness as if twilight (out to 300 yards outside on a clear night).
 Nightvision is used to note creatures such as animals that see well in the dark—use the figures for ultravision for ease of use.
-Insect Senses are possessed by certain insects and insect-like monsters assume this works within the range of infravision (6") but not heat-related and fine tuned to pick out moving creatures.
+Insect Senses are possessed by certain insects and insect-like monsters assume this works within the range of infravision (60-ft) but not heat-related and fine tuned to pick out moving creatures.
 Ooze Senses are similar, but extend 3" for anything in contact with the terrain and can only detect flying/floating things within 1".
-Plant senses work similarly (although may be enhanced by appendages of the plant (vines, roots, etc.).
+Invisibility has no effect on creatures using ooze sense.
+Plant or Fungi senses work similarly (and may be enhanced in terms of range by appendages of the plant — vines, roots, etc.).
 Echolocation allows the creature to detect others using sound (cf. Bats).

 ARMOR CLASS is a measure of how difficult it is to hit a creature.